One of the challenges of being a designer or anyone who needs to receive content in order to complete their job is getting it in the first place.

 - Contact page content

-- Add a link inside of the folders to a Google doc file for content.
+- Add a link inside of the folders to a Google doc file.

 - Use a paid option such as Content Snare – Content Snare allows you to setup up the necessary file requests and then it takes care of emailing your clients reminders that their content is due.
 It takes the pressure off you and helps remind clients that they have tasks due.